szczyglis-dev/ultimate-chain-parser/README.md

 ```
 Doing this will cause the character A to be replaced with the character B for each element in the dataset.

-**It it good idea to check code of plugins included in the package to see live examples.**
+**It is a good idea to check the code of the plugins included in the package to see live examples.**

-### Registering options that require prior parsing:
+### Registering options that require prior parsing

-If you need to use options that require the data to be parsed first, e.g. into an `array`, use ready-made Option Resolvers, or create your own Resolver.
-To register an option in the appropriate Option Resolvers, return its name in the array using the registerOptions() method.
-From now on, it will be parsed by the assigned Resolver.
-The array should include the name of the Resolver and a list of options assigned to it.
+If you need to use options that require the data to be parsed first, e.g., into an `array`, use ready-made option resolvers or create your own resolver.
+To register an option with the appropriate option resolver, return its name in the array using the `registerOptions()` method.
+From now on, it will be parsed by the assigned resolver.
+The array should include the name of the resolver and a list of options assigned to it.
 Example of use:

 ```php
 <?php